hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 <figure><img src="../../.gitbook/assets/.predictive-analytics/create project.png" alt=""><figcaption><p>Create a new project</p></figcaption></figure>

-4. Make an integration to your Hydra data warehouse by integrating PostgreSQL.Retrieve your database credentials from your Hydra dashboard.
+4. Make an integration to your Hydra data warehouse by integrating PostgreSQL.
+Retrieve your database credentials from your Hydra dashboard.
 You will need Hostname, User, Password, and Database.

 <figure><img src="../../.gitbook/assets/.predictive-analytics/Integrating postgres.png" alt=""><figcaption><p>Adding integrations</p></figcaption></figure>

 <figure><img src="../../.gitbook/assets/.predictive-analytics/connecting postgres.png" alt=""><figcaption><p>Inputing your Hydra credentials</p></figcaption></figure>

-5. Once that is connected you can be able to view the tables in your data warehouse in Deepnote and run SQL queries on the salary table that has been imported earlier as shown below using the SELECT statement on the salary table
+5. After establishing the connection, you will be able to view the imported salary table within Deepnote.
+Using the SELECT statement, you can run SQL queries on the salary table, enabling you to retrieve and analyze specific data from the table.

 ```sql
 SELECT * FROM public.salary LIMIT 100